Carbon Monoxide Detectors

 Carbon Monoxide (CO) is an invisible odorless gas that comes from burning fossil fuels such as gasoline, wood, coal, propane, oil, and methane.
 When the fuels burn incompletely, CO is produced.

-If a CO detector activates, we can check your home with meters that we carry on our apparatus that can detect the presence of CO and we can validate the reasons for the detector's activation; you could be placing all of the occupants of your home in danger.
+If a CO detector activates, we can check your home with meters that are carried on our apparatus that detect the presence of CO validating the reason for the detector's activation.

 Carbon Monoxide Alarms are required in all residential dwellings that use fossil fuel-burning appliances or have an attached garage.
 The alarm must be installed in a centrally located area near bedrooms, on every level of a dwelling, including basements, and in the vicinity of the fossil fuel-burning appliance.
 Exception: unfinished attics and crawl spaces.

 Should you have any questions about CO or CO detectors, please contact the fire station at (610) 372-9621.